Norse symbols can be used for protection, guidance, and strength, enhancing your spiritual practice and connecting you with Norse gods and goddesses.

 Others believe that they represent the four seasons, the four compass directions, or the ninety-degree angles of the zodiac corresponding to the solstices and the equinoxes.Sarah Bartlett – The Secrets of the Universe in 100 Symbols

-The triskelion name is derived from the ancient Greek word meaning three times or three-legged.
+The triskelion name derives from the Greek word meaning three times or three-legged.
 Throughout Norse symbology and many other cultures throughout history, you’ll find symbols of three arranged together in a consistent pattern.
-Due to this, the origins of the triskelion, and other symbols like it, are shrouded in a lot of mystery.
+Due to this, the origins of the triskelion and other symbols like it are shrouded in a lot of mystery.

 You may notice the Triskelion’s similarity to the Valknut symbol and other imagery, sometimes called the Triskele or Triquetra.
 Three is a sacred number found throughout history and is still believed to be very magical.

-You see this illustrated not only in the Triskelion and the Norns (Fate, Being, and Necessity) but also in Greek mythology (three Fates and three Gorgons).
+You see this illustrated in the Triskelion and the Norns (Fate, Being, and Necessity) and Greek mythology (three Fates and three Gorgons).
 Indian philosophy includes (the self or soul (atman), works (karma), and liberation (moksha).
 You’ll also see this in Celtic mythology (past, present, and future) and many other cultures worldwide.

-Due to this, it’s crucial to understand how this symbol may appear in various forms as people and cultures merged and grew throughout history.
+Due to this, it’s crucial to understand how this symbol may appear in various forms as people and cultures merge and grow throughout history.
 I’d encourage you to watch Jackson Crawford’s video Norse Symbols (and Their Unknowable Meanings).